Frequently Asked Questions

 Who pays medical bills after a car accident in Louisiana?

-If the at-fault driver’s insurance company disputes liability or offers a low settlement, it can delay reimbursement.
-In these cases, a personal injury lawyer can help negotiate with the insurer to ensure you’re compensated fairly.
+If the at-fault driver’s insurance company drags their feet or offers too little, it can delay getting your money back.
+That’s where a personal injury lawyer can really help by negotiating with the insurer and making sure you’re treated fairly.

-What if I was partially at fault for an accident in New Orleans?
+What if I was partially at fault for an accident in Louisiana?

-Evidence such as police reports, witness statements, and accident reconstructions can help establish the true distribution of fault.
-Even if you share some responsibility, it’s worth pursuing a claim to recover a portion of your losses, including medical bills, lost wages, and pain and suffering.
+Evidence like police reports, witness statements, and accident reconstruction can help establish who was really at fault.
+Even if you played a role in the accident, it’s still worth pursuing a claim to recover what you can for medical bills, lost wages, and pain and suffering.

 What’s the first step in filing a personal injury claim in New Orleans?

-Before meeting with a lawyer, gather any evidence related to your injury, such as medical records, photos of the accident scene, witness contact information, and police reports.
-This documentation will help your attorney assess the strength of your case.
+Before you meet with a lawyer, gather any evidence you have – medical records, photos from the accident scene, witness contact info, and police reports.
+This documentation helps your attorney figure out how strong your case is.

-Once you hire a lawyer, they will typically begin by sending a demand letter to the at-fault party’s insurance company.
-This letter outlines the facts of the case, your injuries, and the compensation you’re seeking.
-From there, negotiations often take place to reach a settlement.
-If a fair agreement isn’t reached, your lawyer may file a lawsuit on your behalf.
+Once you hire a lawyer, they’ll typically start by sending a demand letter to the at-fault party’s insurance company.
+This letter lays out what happened, describes your injuries, and says how much compensation you’re seeking.
+From there, negotiations usually begin to try to reach a settlement.

 How long does a personal injury lawsuit take in Louisiana?

-Will my personal injury case go to court in New Orleans?
+Will my personal injury case go to court in Louisiana?

-Going to court involves additional time, costs, and risks, but it can be necessary to secure fair compensation.
-A skilled personal injury lawyer will prepare your case as if it’s going to trial, even during settlement negotiations, to ensure you’re in the strongest possible position.
+A good personal injury lawyer will prepare your case as if it’s going to trial even during settlement talks – this puts you in the strongest possible position no matter how things turn out.

-What evidence do I need for a personal injury case in New Orleans?
+What evidence do I need for a personal injury case?

-Keeping a personal journal of how the injury has affected your daily life can also be valuable.
-This might include pain levels, emotional distress, and the impact on your work and relationships.
+Keeping a personal journal about how the injury has affected your daily life can also help – note your pain levels, emotional struggles, and how it’s impacted your work and relationships.

-A personal injury lawyer can help collect and organize this evidence, presenting it in a compelling way to strengthen your case.
+A personal injury lawyer knows how to collect and organize all this evidence and present it in the most compelling way to strengthen your case.

-Most personal injury lawyers in New Orleans work on a contingency fee basis, meaning they only get paid if you win your case.
-Instead of charging an hourly rate, they take a percentage of the compensation you receive through a settlement or court award.
-This percentage is typically between 33% and 40%, depending on the complexity of the case and whether it goes to trial.
+Most personal injury lawyers work on contingency, which means they only get paid if you win your case.
+Instead of charging by the hour, they take a percentage of whatever compensation you receive – typically between 33% and 40%, depending on how complex your case is and whether it goes to trial.

-By choosing a lawyer who works on a contingency basis, you can focus on recovering from your injuries while they handle the legal process.
+Working with a contingency fee lawyer means you can focus on getting better while they handle the legal stuff.

 How do I deal with insurance companies after an accident in Louisiana?

-Document everything related to the accident, including medical records, repair estimates, and communication with the insurance company.
-If you’re contacted by the at-fault party’s insurer, it’s best to refer them to your lawyer.
+Document everything related to the accident and keep records of all communications with insurance companies.
+If the at-fault driver’s insurance contacts you, it’s usually best to refer them to your lawyer.

-Can an insurance company deny my personal injury claim in New Orleans?
+Can an insurance company deny my personal injury claim in Louisiana?

-Yes, an insurance company can deny your personal injury claim in New Orleans, but that doesn’t mean you’re out of options.
-Common reasons for claim denials include disputes over liability, lack of evidence, policy exclusions, or failure to report the accident promptly.
+Yes, insurance companies can deny claims, but that doesn’t mean you’re out of luck.
+Common reasons include disputes over who’s at fault, lack of evidence, policy exclusions, or not reporting the accident promptly enough.

 Should I talk to the other driver’s insurance company in Louisiana?

-It’s generally not a good idea to speak directly with the other driver’s insurance company in Louisiana without first consulting your lawyer.
-Insurance adjusters often use tactics designed to minimize their company’s liability, such as asking leading questions or requesting recorded statements that can be taken out of context.
+Generally, it’s not a good idea to speak directly with the other driver’s insurance company without consulting your lawyer first.
+Their adjusters use tactics designed to minimize their company’s liability, like asking leading questions or requesting recorded statements that can be taken out of context later.

-If you’re contacted by the other driver’s insurer, keep your responses brief and factual.
-Do not discuss fault, provide detailed accounts of the accident, or speculate about your injuries.
-Instead, refer them to your lawyer, who can handle all communications on your behalf.
+If they contact you, keep your responses brief and factual.
+Don’t discuss fault, give detailed accounts of the accident, or speculate about your injuries.
+Instead, refer them to your lawyer.

 What should I do if the insurance company offers me a settlement?

-How do I handle an uninsured driver accident in New Orleans?
+How do I handle an uninsured driver accident in Louisiana?

-If you don’t have UM/UIM coverage, you may need to explore other options, such as filing a personal injury lawsuit against the at-fault driver.
-However, collecting damages can be challenging if the driver lacks assets.
+If you don’t have this coverage, you might need to file a personal injury lawsuit against the at-fault driver directly, though collecting money can be challenging if they don’t have assets.

-Document the accident thoroughly, report it to the police, and notify your insurance company immediately.
-A personal injury lawyer can help you navigate the claims process and identify all possible sources of compensation, ensuring you’re not left bearing the financial burden alone.
+Document everything thoroughly, report it to police, and notify your insurance company immediately.
+A personal injury lawyer can help you navigate the claims process and identify all possible sources of compensation.

 What should I do after a car accident in New Orleans?